I've applied - what's next?

 Getting your offer

 There are two types of offers you can receive: an unconditional offer or a conditional offer.

 An unconditional offer means you have already satisfied the requirements for entry, and we have accepted you as a student.

 A conditional offer means there are some outstanding conditions you need to meet before we can accept you as a student.
 Offer conditions could include; submitting exam results, or proof of English language, providing a portfolio and paying a study deposit.
 The conditions of your offer will be detailed in your offer letter.
 If your offer is conditional upon academic results, proof of English language or an ATAS, you should provide these to us as soon as possible.
-Send this information to email@example.com stating your full name, date of birth and your student ID number (your student ID number can be found at the top of your offer letter from Salford and is written in the following format: @00XXXXXX).
+If you applied using the Applicant Portal, please upload your documents to the Applicant Portal.
+Or if you didn't apply using the applicant portal, please send this information to firstname.lastname@example.org stating your full name, date of birth and your student ID number (your student ID number can be found at the top of your offer letter from Salford and is written in the following format: @00XXXXXX).

 Find more information about meeting your English Language requirements.

 Important timescales and deadlines

 If you receive a conditional offer from us, you will need to follow our instructions for meeting your offer conditions if you want to secure your place on the course.

 If you applied via UCAS, you can find more information about the deadlines you need to meet on the UCAS website.